selfAndrewKB/battlefield2-holdaim/README.md

 ## Acknowledgements

-- Huge and special thanks to [Desi Quintans](http://www.desiquintans.com/), whose [script for EYE Divine Cybermancy](https://github.com/DesiQuintans/eye-holdaim) I used as a foundation and inspiration for my BF2 version.
+- Huge and special thanks to [Desi Quintans](http://www.desiquintans.com/), whose [script for EYE Divine Cybermancy](https://github.com/DesiQuintans/eye-holdaim) I used as a foundation and inspiration for my own.

 - The BF2 icon for the compiled executable comes from the BF2 executable itself.